Back

 Dealer must continue to hit (take extra cards) until the total is 17 or more.
 Then the dealer must stand.

-Learn more about blackjack in other guides:
+Learn more about blackjack and other casino games in our guides: